Project C07, Creating Health Futures

 Project Summary

 The sub-project C07 will address the history of health policy as a central planning and infrastructuring feature of welfare policy in Tanzania and will investigate how health-policy planning became an important tool for future-making in the newly independent country from 1961 onwards.
-Currently, the dynamics around the current COVID-19 crisis powerfully show the horrendous impact of a new infectious disease.
-They make the value of functioning health systems very clear, and shed light on the inequalities between rich and poor countries and their respective health systems as well as on the highly unequal access to resources during a global pandemic.
-Unsurprisingly, health is currently at the centre of interest in global policy and policy planning and will also be a major topic of the Future Africa CRC in the second phase.
-The sub-project will concentrate on health-policy planning and the creating of health infrastructures in Tanzania after independence from 1961 to the 1980s, as other costly aspects of welfare policy such as pro-poor or pro-old-age policies were not yet considered feasible in the newly independent state of Tanzania.
+It will concentrate on health-policy planning and the creating of health infrastructures in Tanzania after independence from 1961 to the 1980s, as other costly aspects of welfare policy such as pro-poor or pro-old-age policies were not yet considered feasible in the newly independent state of Tanzania.

 Many of the new African governments were confronted with considerable challenges in the field of health.
 When the colonial authorities left there were too few trained African doctors – in Tanganjika only 18 – not enough hospitals and a very limited number of African people with experience in health policy.
 The period from the 1960s to the 1980s became a phase of intensive planning and future-making.
-Tanzania used various Western welfare models, but also socialist/communist forms of health policy, drawing on experiences from the Soviet Union and the People’s Republic of China.
+Tanzania used various western welfare models, butalso socialist/communist forms of health policy, drawing on experiences from the Soviet Union and the People’s Republic of China.
 However, Tanzanian politicians also had to rely on the infrastructures that had been implemented by the colonial administrations.
-Experts from the British administration remained rather powerful in the independent state, even if a strong nationalization policy was introduced (Eckert 2007).
-Additionally, in Tanzania, the development of health services was strongly connected with the land-use change and the collectivization approach of the Ujamaa programme which was initiated by the country’s first president Julius Nyerere and enforced in the 1970s (Lal 2015).
+Experts from the British administration remained rather powerful in the independent state, even if a strong nationalization policy was introduced.
+Additionally, in Tanzania, the development of health services was strongly connected with the land-use change and the collectivization approach of the Ujamaa programme which was initiated by the country’s first president Julius Nyerere and enforced in the 1970s.
 The introduction of health centres was seen as an important tool to accompany the broad land-use change, to help the rural population and likewise to make the Ujamaa programme more attractive for peasants.

-2. In what ways were the plans bound back to the Ujamaa model?
-Were the two first 5-year plans implemented?
+• In what ways were the plans bound back to the Ujamaa model?
+Were the two first five-year plans implemented?

 Publications